parsiya/extract-sni/README.md

 (default) and `burp`. `both` creates both formats in one file.

 The output is sent to standard output.
-Logs and error messages are sent to `os.Stderr` so they do not interfere.
-You can (and probably should) pass the output of the app to a text file.
+Logs and error messages are sent to `os.Stderr` so they do not interfere with the output.
+You can (and probably should) pipe the output of the app to a text file.

 * `go run extract-sni.go whatever.pcap > whatever-hosts.txt`